guisilver/KalahaWeb/README.md

 #Tools used for this project:

--JAVA 8 for the back-end
+-JAVA 8 for the back-end;

--AngularJS for the front-end
+-AngularJS for the front-end;

+-Bootstrap for the fron-end;

--RESTful Web Services in Java (Jersey implementation of JAX-RS 2.1 API)
+-RESTful Web Services in Java (Jersey implementation of JAX-RS 2.1 API);

--Jetty Server
+-Jetty Server.

 #Usage: